 Professor Richard Harding was appointed as the first Inspector on 1 August 2000, with the Office’s core staff and systems operational by January of the following year.

 On 15 December 2003 the new Inspector of Custodial Services Act (2003) extended the Office’s jurisdiction to include juvenile custodial facilities.
-This extension of the Inspector’s jurisdiction had originally been mooted by the then Attorney General, the Honourable Peter Foss, in a press release on 23 June 2000.
-(Other possible extensions to the Inspector’s jurisdiction suggested at the same time included community-based orders administered by the Ministry of Justice, and jurisdiction over all police lockups)
+This extension of the Inspector’s jurisdiction had originally been suggested by the then Attorney General, the Honourable Peter Foss, in a press release on 23 June 2000.
+(Other possible extensions to the Inspector’s jurisdiction suggested at the same time included community-based orders administered by the Ministry of Justice, and jurisdiction over all police lockups).

 On the 30th of March 2009 Professor Neil Morgan was appointed as the second Inspector, following the earlier departure of Professor Harding on 31 July 2008.

-Following a series of recommendations arising from the coronial inquiry into the death of Mr Ward The Inspector’s powers were further enhanced by the Inspector of Custodial Services Amendment Act 2011 to allow the Inspector to undertaken reviews of individual prisoners moving through the custodial system.
+Following a series of recommendations arising from the coronial inquiry into the death of Mr. Ward The Inspector’s powers were further enhanced by the Inspector of Custodial Services Amendment Act 2011 to allow the Inspector to undertaken reviews of individual prisoners moving through the custodial system.
 In addition, where the Inspector had reasonable cause to suspect the existence of either a serious risk to life, personal safety, welfare, security or control or of treatment which is cruel, inhumane or degrading they were provided with the power to issue a Show Cause Notice on the Chief Executive Officer of the Department of Corrective Services.

 Professor Morgan retired in May 2019 and Mr Eamon Ryan was appointed.